-There are literally hundreds of temp jobs for actors out there that you could do to pay the bills while in between acting work.
+There are hundreds of potential temp jobs for actors out there that you could do to pay the bills while in between acting work.
 So I first had to figure out a way of seeing which jobs would make the cut.

 The answer was simple: ask you!

-So the first thing I did here was to run 3 different surveys to my various communities to come up with a list of the most popular job types.
+The first thing I did here was to run 3 different surveys to my various communities to come up with a list of the most popular job types.

 My reasoning was that if the job was already fairly popular among actors there was probably a good reason for that.
 However I only used popularity to decide what to include, not how to rank them.